Sciss/AudioWidgets/README.md

 ## requirements / installation

 AudioWidgets currently compiles against Scala 2.12, 2.11, 2.10 using sbt 0.13.
 There are three sub projects: `core`, `swing` and `app`, where `swing` depends on `core` and `app` depends on `swing`.
+For convenience, the [sbt script by Paul Phillips](https://github.com/paulp/sbt-extras) has been included, which is covered by a BSD-3-clause license.
+Therefore, on Linux and Mac you can just use `./sbt test:run` to get going without having to separately install sbt.

  - The `core` project provides widgets based on plain Java Swing
  - `swing` wraps them for usage within Scala-Swing.
 Therefore, `swing` adds a further dependency on `scala-swing`.